Massachusetts Medicaid Definition

 What Defines “Assets”

 Countable assets include cash, stocks, bonds, investments, credit union, savings, and checking accounts, and real estate in which one does not reside.
-However, for Medicaid eligibility, there are many assets that are considered exempt (non-countable).
-Exemptions include personal belongings, household furnishings, an automobile, irrevocable burial trusts, and one’s primary home, given the Medicaid applicant or their spouse lives in the home and the home is valued under $858,000 (in 2018).
-For married couples, as of 2018, the community spouse (the non-applicant spouse) can retain up to a maximum of $123,600 of the couple’s joint assets, as the chart indicates above.
+However, for the purposes of Medicaid eligibility, there are many assets that are considered exempt (non-countable).
+Exemptions include personal belongings, household furnishings, an automobile, irrevocable burial trusts, and one’s primary home, given the Medicaid applicant or their spouse lives in the home and the home is valued under $878,000 (in 2019).
+For married couples, as of 2019, the community spouse (the non-applicant spouse) can retain up to a maximum of $126,420 of the couple’s joint assets, as the chart indicates above.
 This, in Medicaid speak, is referred to as the Community Spouse Resource Allowance (CSRA).

 When applying for MassHealth long-term care services, it’s important to be aware that Massachusetts has a 5-year Medicaid Look-Back Period.
 This is a period of time in which Medicaid checks to ensure no assets were sold or given away under fair market, allowing one to meet Medicaid’s asset limit.
 If one is found to be in violation of the look-back period, a period of Medicaid ineligibility will ensue.

 For residents of Massachusetts, 65 and over, who do not meet the eligibility requirements in the table above, there are other ways to qualify for Medicaid.